It All Down

 (C) Bubble Liner: Bubble liners are best for cold-weather shipping.
 If your community recycles #7, please do it.

 The contents of the cooling packs should be put in the trash.
 If your community recycles #4, add the plastic packaging to your recycling bin.
-Better yet, refreeze the packs and give them a second life in your cooler or on the sports field.
+Better yet, refreeze the packs and give them a second life in your cooler.

 Jars & Jar Tops: Our jars are #6 and caps are #5, if your community recycles these plastics, put them in the bin!